thadeetrompetter/alouatta/pages/index/07-contact.md

 ### By bus
 The nearest bus stop is in San Francisco de Coyote.
 This is the bus stop for the line that follows the coast.
-Also this is the stop for the bus that goes from and to San Jose.
+Also this is the stop for the bus that goes from and to San José.
-From San Jose ask for the bus that takes you to Jicaral (5hrs), where there's a connecting bus waiting for you to go to San Francisco de Coyote (1hr).
+From San José ask for the bus that takes you to Jicaral (5hrs), where there's a connecting bus waiting for you to go to San Francisco de Coyote (1hr).

 If necessary, we can arrange a pick up from the bus stop in San Francisco de Coyote.